 Shivta by Corinne Vail of Reflections Enroute

 Today the National Parks System is the caretaker of the city.
 There are plenty of buildings to visit as well as the deepwater cistern.
 Some things to see are the oil presses, noble’s houses, Byzantine churches, a mosque, and even the town pools.
 As you walk the streets, it’s easy to imagine the ancient people plying their wares.
-If you are not on tour, the best way to get to Shivta is to rent a car and drive.
+If you are not on tour, renting a car and driving is the best way to get to Shivta.
 It takes about two hours from either Tel Aviv or Jerusalem on the Yitzhak Rabin Highway and Route 40.

 #17 Nimrod’s Fortress